-Check to see if your PATA IDE hard drives are running with DMA levels set.
-Advance user can perform an hdparm on your hard drive interface.
+2. Check to see if your PATA IDE hard drives are running with DMA levels set.
+Advanced users can perform an hdparm on the hard drive interface.

 Use hdparm with caution as the man page states that hard drive corruption can occur when using incorrect settings.
 Please review the man page for hdparm and make sure you understand the risks before using this tool.